 Eventually, we made our way back to the gorge and found the right trail to the waterfall.
 The trail to the waterfall was much shorter than the wrong trail we had just taken.

 By the time we got back to Ljubljana and returned our rental car, we were starving.
-We thought we would just walk along the river and find someplace to eat, but we actually ran into a local on the way who recommend Gostilna Sokol to us.
+We thought we would just walk along the river and find some place to eat, but we actually ran into a local on the way who recommend Gostilna Sokol to us.
 Sokol is known for its traditional Slovenian dishes and, as we later found out, large portions.
 We each ordered a country feast, which was basically a smorgasbord of meats with a few sides, like potatoes and sauerkraut.
 The meals are reasonably priced, and there is an outdoor patio for the warmer days.
 If you are very hungry and want to try some authentic Slovenian dishes, I cannot recommend Sokol more highly.
 I know I’ll be back next time I’m in Ljubljana.

 Day 3: Cycling and Culinary Experience in the Heart of Slovenia, A Beer Lover’s Experience of Ljubljana

 After getting a good night’s rest, you’ll be energized for more food and some physical activity to stave off the unwanted but seemingly inevitable travel weight.
 Start out your third day in Ljubljana with a short trip to the farmlands of Slovenia.
 There, you’ll taste locally grown foods, experience beautiful nature, and interact with warm and friendly locals.
 You’ll have the opportunity to bike through the most beautiful mountains and eat the freshest home-grown vegetables.
-If I had to pick a favorite experience from Ljubljana, I would have to say it was the Cycling and Culinary Tour in the Heart of Slovenia.
+If I had to pick a favorite experience from my 3 days in Ljubljana, I would have to say it was the Cycling and Culinary Tour in the Heart of Slovenia.
 If you enjoy food, beautiful nature, and experiencing local cultures, then you cannot miss this experience.
 You can read more about it and book your trip here.

 After burning off some calories and re-filling your belly with delicious and healthy foods, head back into Ljubljana for a fun night with A Beer Lover’s Experience of Ljubljana.
 Book your tour with Anze, if possible.
 Anze is a wisecracking, hilarious tour guide and the perfect person to guide you through a craft beer tour of Ljubljana.
 You can read more about the craft beer tour here.
-If you are not a beer drinker, Turizem Ljubljana also offers wine tours, cooking classes, and cultural tours to help you enjoy the rest of your day.
+If you are not a beer drinker, Turizem Ljubljana also offers wine tours, cooking classes, and cultural tours to help you enjoy the rest of your final day in Ljubljana.

 Ljubljana is a small city, but it is jam packed with history and culture.
 The perfect three day itinerary for Ljubljana is meant not only to lead you to the main sites in the city, but also expose you to as many locals as possible so you can interact with them and begin to truly understand the rich history and culture of Slovenia.
 Enjoy your time in Ljubljana, and let us know if you discover any other must-have experiences to add to our Ljubljana itinerary!

 Like it?
 Love it?
 Pin it!